SumeshBharathi/reel-box-app/README.md

 # Reel-Box

-Reel-Box is a movie collection web application, allows users to share the collection with the friends much easier.
+Reel-Box is a movie collection web application, allows users to share their movie collection with the friends much easier.

 ## Installation